-The kit also comes with step-by-step instructions for application of each layer.
+The faux granite countertop paint also comes with step-by-step instructions for the application of each layer.
 In theory, you get everything you need to finish your countertops.
 However, as you’ll see, there are a couple of things that can make the finished results look like real granite that isn’t included in the kit.

 We tested the Giani Granite Countertop Paint Kit out and here’s what we found.

 First, you need to have several free days to do this project.
 Each layer needs time to dry before you move on to the next layer.
 If you live in a humid or wet climate, then products may take longer to dry but using fans can speed up the process.

 The next thing we found is that practice makes perfect.
 Giani thoughtfully includes a practice board with the kit, but we think you’ll get even better results if you buy a black poster board and experiment with the mineral colors before applying them to your countertops.

 Your countertops should be clean and smooth before you start the application.
 If you have chips in your current countertops, fill them in with a with a waterproof filler.
 Let the filler dry and then lightly sand your countertops with sandpaper to ensure that everything adheres to it.